 Disposition of the Hoppers

-This 'S' scale (3/16") model of the Buffalo Creek & Gauley hopper is now available from S HELPER SERVICE, one of the premier manufacturers of 'S' locomotives and rolling stock.
-The cars are very highly detailed and are currently available in four different road numbers.
+This 'S' scale (3/16") model of the Buffalo Creek & Gauley hopper is was manufactured by S HELPER SERVICE, one of the premier manufacturers of 'S' locomotives and rolling stock while they were in business.
+The cars are very highly detailed and were produced in four different road numbers.

 B&O historian Ed Kirstatter has provided this drawing from a B&O roster book.
 It shows the dimensions of the first series of BC&G hoppers.
 They were sold to the B&O in 1945 as indicated in the notes at the top center of the drawing.
 These cars became B&O class N-38 and were numbered 20000-20040 indicating that only 41 of the original 600 cars went to the B&O. Per the note on the drawing the lowest numbered car that went to the B&O was 1026 and the highest numbered was 1482.
 The disposition of the remaining cars is unclear.

 This drawing from the B&O roster book, also from Ed Kirstatter, shows that the second series of BC&G cars became B&O Class N-39.
 The date of purchase by the B&O is not specified on the drawing, but it is possible, if not likely, that both these and the first series were acquired at the same time in 1945, although that is speculation.
 According to this document, amazingly all 300 cars were transferred becoming B&O 20500-20799.
 This drawing indicates a construction date for these cars of 1923.
 That means that all 300 cars lasted through 22 years of BC&G service, at least, before becoming B&O cars.

 The 1920 Financial Report offers some interesting insight into hopper operation: